drew-codes-things/onlydrew.xyz/README.md

 # Drew's Website

 - My website is deployed here: [here](https://starlover.online), feel free to check it out!
-- HUGE WEBSITE UPDATES COMING SOON, INCLUDING NEW DOMAIN NAME.
+- HUGE WEBSITE UPDATES COMING SOON.

 ## Features
 - There is a direct link to my subdomain that reaches through a subdirectory first to give you a choice of what you want to access